Maurya-Grover/fakebook/README.md

 Technologies used -

-- The webapp is primarily built using NodeJS
+- The webapp is primarily built using NodeJS and Express
 - Used EJS as the templating engine
 - Libraries used - express, mongodb, express-session, bcrypt(for hashing passwords), validator(to validate emails)